Information Technology Services

 No, you cannot use Copilot with your personal and work accounts at the same time.
 To sign in with your personal or work account, sign in at m365copilot.com.

-Does Copilot work on a Mac?
+Does Copilot Chat work on a Mac?

 Yes, you can use the Microsoft Edge application or log into your George Mason Microsoft 365 account to access Copilot Chat.
 See Getting Started with Microsoft Copilot Chat for more information.